ucsb-cs156-f23/team02-f23-6pm-4/docs/oauth.md

     ```

     You can check the values by visiting the `Settings` tab
-    in the Heroku Dashboard, and clicking `Reveal Config Vars`
+    in the Dokku Dashboard, and clicking `Reveal Config Vars`

     If the command fails with the following error: